jaywreddy/spiderpig/lab_4/README.md

 2. Add two Arms as children to the Robot class, and change it's connections so that it connects these arms to the torso at the shoulder joints.
 3. Implement `add_snap_joint`.
-Given two bodies connected by a rotational joint, this function will return modified geometry
+Given two bodies connected by a rotational joint, this function will return modified geometry to add the snap shaft and remove material around the shaft to one part, and add a hole to the other part.
 4. Use `add_snap_joint` to modify the torso and arm geometries to use the included snap joint designs.
 5. 3D print the torso and arm parts, and bring the assembled torso to class.